harvardartmuseums/api-docs/README.md

 # Harvard Art Museums API Documentation

-The Harvard Art Museums API is a REST-style service designed for developers who wish to explore and integrate the museums’ collection in their projects.
+The Harvard Art Museums API is a REST-style service designed for developers who wish to explore and integrate the museums’ collections in their projects.
 The API provides direct access to JSON formatted data that powers the [museums' website](http://www.harvardartmuseums.org) and many other aspects of the museums.

 ## Access to the API